2000-09 M. Soccer All-Era team

 Tally Hall also was a M.A.C.
 Hermann Award semifinalist, a Scholar All-American and a first-team all-West Region and all-Pac-10 performer.

-In the 2006 campaign, Matt Hall helped the SDSU goalkeepers limit the opposition to just nine goals in Pac-10 play, tied with Stanford for the fewest in the conference.
+In the 2006 campaign, Matt Hall helped the SDSU goalkeepers limit the opposition to just nine goals in Pac-10 play, tying Stanford for the fewest in the conference.

 A year before (2005), Tally Hall and the Aztecs led the nation with a 88.9 shots-on-goal save percentage and was second in the country with a 0.49 goals against average, both school records.
 For his efforts, he was named a first-team all-Far West selection and first-team all-Pac-10 pick.